tytydraco/yessleep/out/Ouroboros_Or_A_Warning_.md

 Peering over the last stair, I could see Nora laid still, with the rising dawn now illuminating her cadaver.
 Yellow light revealed that her dying grin had become painted onto her in death.

-I took to time to study the expression.
+I took some time to study the expression.
 It was intricate - the nuances were almost hypnotic.
 Reflexively, I mirrored her grin, painting it on myself in solidarity.
 A fake expression that hid the real one underneath.

 Waving the polaroid, I started towards the hill that led down to the lake and to Nora.